Do Pontoon Boats Need Bottom Paint?

 Step 1: Sand the Hull

 As with other painting projects, preparing the surface is vital when coating your pontoon boat’s hull.
-You can use sandpaper or an abrasive pad to smoothen it.
+You can smooth it with sandpaper or an abrasive pad.

 If your pontoon boat’s hull has previous paint, sanding will help remove the existing coatings.
 Otherwise, you won’t achieve great results with a rough surface.

-After sanding the hull surface, use a clean towel to wipe away all the debris.
-You can use an air compressor instead of a towel for quick cleaning.
+After sanding the hull surface, wipe away all the debris with a clean towel.
+For quick cleaning, you can use an air compressor instead of a towel.

 Step 2: Clean the Surface